BIGSUS24/BigSus-Crystal-Speed-Booster/README.md

 Launch Minecraft with the mod installed.
 Notes
 Ensure you’re using Minecraft version 1.20 for compatibility.
-For any issues or suggestions, please open an issue on this repository.
+For any issues or suggestions, please open an issue on this repository.s